mariogiov/basespace-invaders/README.md

 # BaseSpace Invaders

 This contains a collection of scripts (one for now!) that I found useful to retrieve files from Illumina's BaseSpace.
-Please run a script with no options to see its usage.
+Please run a script with --help to see its usage.

             _ __                    ##          ##             _ __